cu-mkp/sandbox/index.md

 The Sandbox presents experimental, provisional, and in-progress work that expands upon the engagement and analyses with the data, topics, and content of _Secrets of Craft and Nature_ and with the manuscript, BnF Ms. Fr.
 640.

-The Making and Knowing Project hopes to create an online environment for students, scholars, and others to explore and experiment with the Project’s data using a variety of digital tools (e.g., Jupyter Notebooks), where others can add and create their own tools, case studies, and resources presented here.
+The Making and Knowing Project hopes to create an online environment for students, scholars, and others to explore and experiment with the Project’s data using a variety of digital tools, where others can add and create their own tools, case studies, and resources presented here.
+This is also a space for sharing teaching resources, exploring methods and processes across disciplines and levels of expertise, and engaging in knowledge exchange wherever possible.

+**Editors:** Pamela Smith, [Naomi Rosenkranz](https://github.com/njr2128), [Terry Catapano](https://github.com/tcatapano), [Gregory Schare](https://github.com/gschare), and [Sophia Qureshi](https://github.com/swq2101).

 ## Digital Projects
 - [Interacting with the Manuscript object in Python](docs/manuscript-object-tutorial.md) (2020-11-02)